Superrehtard/old_diaspora_wiki/Diaspora's-message-semantics.md

 ### Public status updates

 If Alice wants her post to be public, she MAY choose to share her post on other systems or services.
 For example, the reference implementation allows Alice to mark a post as public.
-The post is then be available to the world on an [[Diaspora's federation protocol#ActivityStream of public posts|ActivityStream]].
+The post is then be available to the world on an [[ActivityStream|Diaspora's federation protocol#ActivityStream of public posts]].

 However, even if the post is made public, Alice MUST encrypt the salmon slaps that she sends to the specifically-intended recipients.